spacetelescope/ins-jwst-community-software/tier2_standards/citation_information.md

 - Include an appropriate description in the repository's main `README` file.
 - Include an appropriate description in the project's main documentation source (e.g. JDox, ReadTheDocs, etc.).

 Though not required, another great way to make your software easily citable is to register the project with [Zenodo](https://zenodo.org/).
 Zenodo is an open-access tool that allows users to upload software (and any accompanying data, reports, presentations, etc.) and receive a digital object identifier (DOI) for each submission.
-For more information, visit https://about.zenodo.org/, and to sing up, visit https://zenodo.org/signup/.
+For more information, visit https://about.zenodo.org/, and to sign up, visit https://zenodo.org/signup/.

 ## How to apply this standard